Is faith in God a crutch?

 The Bible’s statements regarding the fact and evidence of Christ’s resurrection bring comfort and real hope—hope that does not disappoint—and instruct us to walk in a way that trusts God and recognizes our true “weak” position before Him.
 Once that is done, we become strong, just as Paul said, “For when I am weak, then I am strong” (2 Corinthians 12:10).

-Recommended Resources: The Real Face of Atheism by Ravi Zacharias and Logos Bible Software.
+Recommended Resource: The Real Face of Atheism by Ravi Zacharias

 What is a Christian worldview?